1inch/solidity-utils/docs/contracts/libraries/AddressArray.md

 ```solidity
 function at(struct AddressArray.Data self, uint256 i) internal view returns (address)
 ```
 Retrieves the address at a specified index in the array.
+Reverts if the index is out of bounds.

 #### Parameters